dbeley/symmetri/README.md

 # Battery Monitor

-Battery collector + graphing tools for Linux (tested on NixOS).
-Collects battery metrics from `/sys/class/power_supply`, stores them in SQLite, and provides quick plotting for the last hour/day/week/month.
+Battery collector + graph/report tools for Linux (tested on NixOS).
+Collects battery metrics from `/sys/class/power_supply`, stores the records in SQLite, and provides quick graphs/reports for the last hour/day/week/month.

 ## Features
 - Collect energy/percentage/health for each battery detected in sysfs
 - SQLite storage with optional CSV export via `sqlite3`
-- CLI: `battery-monitor-collect` and `battery-monitor-graph`
+- CLI: `battery-monitor-collect` and `battery-monitor-graph` (graph + report)
 - systemd service + timer for periodic sampling
 - Nix flake for installation and dev shell